IvanRublev/Domo/README.md

 4. Make a PR to this repository

 ## Changelog

+### 1.3.0
+* Change the default name of the constructor function to `new!` to follow Elixir naming convention.
+  You can always change the name with the `config :domo, :name_of_new_function, :new_func_name_here` app configuration.

+* Fix bug to validate defaults for every required field in a struct except `__underscored__` fields at compile-time.

+* Check whether the precondition function associated with `t()` type returns `true` at compile time regarding defaults correctness check.

+* Add examples of integrations with `TypedStruct` and `TypedEctoSchema`.

 ### 1.2.9
 * Fix bug to acknowledge that type has been changed after a failed compilation.